bulletmark/corsproxy/README.md

 ### UPGRADE

-`cd` to source dir, as above.
+`cd` to source directory, as above.
 Then update the source:

     git pull